 Everyone Wants Straight Teeth

-Having straight can be a real confidence booster and make you feel better while interacting with others.
+Having straight teeth can be a real confidence booster and make you feel better while interacting with others.
 Unfortunately, the majority of people don’t have naturally straight teeth.
 Most people are born with teeth that are uneven.
 In some cases, this can cause a lot of dental problems.

 There are many dental problems related to having uneven teeth.
 However, one of the most common dental problems related to uneven teeth is an uneven bite.
 When you eat food with uneven teeth, you could be putting too much pressure on some of your teeth.
 Our teeth need to have evenly distributed pressure when we eat.
 Otherwise, your teeth could be damaged.